jlacko/RCzechia/joss-paper/paper.md

 * **orp_polygony** 205 municipalities with extended powers + Prague as a special case
 * **obce_polygony**: 6.258 municipalities of the Czech Republic
 * **obce_body** the same as obce_polygony, but centroids instead of polygons
-* **casti**: primarily 57 city parts of Prague, but also of other cities for which individual borroughs are defined
+* **casti**: primarily 57 city parts of Prague, but also of other cities for which individual boroughs are defined
 * **senat_obvody**: 81 Senate districts (upper chamber of Czech Parliament)
 * **volebni_okrsky**: 14.761 general election districts
 * **zip_codes**: 2.671 ZIP code areas

-The country (NUTS1), regions (NUTS3) and districts (LAU1) administrative level objects from RCzechia are functionally equivalent to those provided by `giscoR` package @hernangomezdiego22 for the Czech Republic.
+The country (NUTS1), regions (NUTS3) and districts (LAU1) administrative level objects from `RCzechia` are functionally equivalent to those provided by `giscoR` package @hernangomezdiego22 for the Czech Republic.
 This is expected, as GISCO objects are standardized at the EU level, and the Czech Republic is a EU member state.

 ### Natural objects: